zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 This activity was introduced in Amazon Bedrock Connector version 3.1.0.
 {{% /alert %}}

 The `Generate Image` operation can be used to generate one or more images.
-More information can be found about the operations [here](/appstore/modules/genai/commons/#generate-image).
+More information can be found about the operation [here](/appstore/modules/genai/commons/#generate-image).
 Currently *Amazon Titan Image Generator G1* is the only supported model for image generation of the Amazon Bedrock Connector.

 `GenAICommons.ImageOptions` can be an empty object.
 If provided, it allows you to set additional options for Image Generation and can be created by using the `Image: Create Options` operation of GenAI Commons.